Using Your VA529 Plan to Pay for Private K-12 Education

 Are you paying for private school for a kid in grades K-12?
 It's a little painful, isn't it?
 Well, now there's a way to reduce the sting (a little bit).
-With the passage of the Tax Cuts and Jobs Act of 2017 parents now have another option to help pay for private school tuition in a tax-savvy manner.
+With the passage of the Tax Cuts and Jobs Act of 2017 parents can use their VA 529 plan to pay for K-12 private school tuition.

 OK, first please, please do not raid your college savings account to pay for your kid's private school tuition for grades K-12.